donet-server/donet/docs/protocol/messagedirector.rst

 A **master** message director is an MD service that does not have an upstream connection, and only has subscribers connected to it.
-These subcribers can be Donet services, or other downstream MDs.
+These subscribers can be Donet services, or other downstream MDs.
 There can only be **one** master message director in a Donet cluster.
 The network of Message Director nodes should form a tree, meaning no routing loops may exist in a Message Director network.
 Otherwise, a